 Want to sleep better when you have anxiety?
-Anxiety can cause insomnia, restlessness and nocturnal panic attacks – but never fear!
+Anxiety can cause insomnia, restlessness, nightmares and nocturnal panic attacks – but never fear!
 Follow these steps for a good night’s rest.

 Watch the video or continue reading below…

 Now, anxiety disorder is something that can unfortunately impact the amount and the quality of sleep that you get.

 So if you want to sleep better when you have anxiety, you need to understand that it’s a vicious cycle – because if you are tired and irritable, that means that you’re more susceptible to anxiety.

 It means that your body hasn’t had the time to rest and restore and get nourished and really repair itself and you’re not able to present yourself in life the best way that you can.